jon-jacky/home/computing.md

 - <http://tomasp.net/commodore64/> - The Lost Ways of Programming: Commodore
   64 BASIC

+  "I believe that how we interact with a programming environment when programming is more important than the specific programming language that we are using. ...

-  "This is an interactive article that documents some of the interesting aspects of programming Commodore 64 BASIC. ...
+  This is an interactive article that documents some of the interesting aspects of programming Commodore 64 BASIC. ...
 We will start with a Hello World example to see how things work and then we'll build a small Breakout game.
 This illustrates how easy it is to get started, how the